AntonAzarenko/eve-builders/README.md

-# Application for Builders in the EVE ONLINE game
+# Application for Industrial Management in EVE Online

-* The application provides functionality to manage corporation orders for Hold My Probs Alliance (can be changed in the future)
+* This application is designed to support industrial operations within the EVE Online universe.
+It provides tools for managing corporation production orders, specifically tailored for the Hold My Probs alliance.
+The application enables streamlined tracking, assignment, and fulfillment of manufacturing requests, improving efficiency and coordination across the corporation.
+While currently configured for Hold My Probs, the system is modular and can be adapted for use by other alliances or corporations as needed.

-# Development plan
+# Release notes

 ## Version 1.1.0
+Release Date: 2025-06-13

 ### Orders Tab
 - Add **order delivery date** field.